IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ...
 ```

-Also, the ip address of the machine running the simluator and
+Also, the IP address of the machine running the simluator and
-the BACnet broadcast ip should be included in the `AllowedConnections`
+the BACnet broadcast IP should be included in the `AllowedConnections`
-JSON array, as part of the app_manifest configuration as described
+JSON array, as part of the app manifest configuration as described
 [here](#App Manifest (Required))

 ### Connecting To BACnet Over Ethernet